Dr. Christian Krug

 Current Projects

-I am currently writing an essay on John Ruskin, architecture, and popular film.
+I am currently writing an essay on John Ruskin’s The Stones of Venice and popular film.

-I have just completed work on an essay on former royals, and Shakespeare’s Richard II, as sentimental icons, for the third volume in the Global Sentimentality series (2025).
+I have just finished an essay on former royals, and Shakespeare’s Richard II, as sentimental icons, for the third volume in the Global Sentimentality series (2025).

 My monograph on Sam Mendes’ Skyfall was published on 1 September 2024 (München: edition text+kritik, ISBN 978-3-96707-999-9).